 In order to control the beginning of each imaging session, we developed a GUI in MATLAB similar to that used for the motion tracking experiment.
 This GUI allows a user to specify a filename, the length of each trial, and the total number of trials in the session, and saves the Teensy-reported trial times, experimental times, and status of all relevant pins.
 The specific characteristics of the tone and puff were hard-coded into the Teensy script.
 The user plugs the Teensy 3.2 into the computer via a USB, and then waits a moment for the device to initialize.
 Then, the user can press “Start” on the GUI in order to start the experiment.
 As with the motion tracking experiment, we developed a GUI and accompanying Teensy code that includes a “Stop” button as well, which allows a user to stop and restart the experiment from the GUI.
 MATLAB stores in the attached PC the Teensy-reported time stamp of each frame relative to the session and relative to the beginning of the trial, the trial number, and indicator variables (1s or 0s) which correspond to whether or not the sound, LED, or puff is on.

 To characterize the temporal precision of different digital pulses generated by the custom scripts, we recorded the digital outputs with a commercial system (Tucker Davis Technologies RZ5D (TDT RZ5D)) at 3051.76 Hz, and the analog sine wave output at 24414.0625 Hz without additional amplification.
 To determine the onset of the analog audio signal, the unamplified analog output from the Teensy was first high-pass filtered at 1 kHz using a 6th-order, zero-phase Butterworth digital filter (MATLAB command “filtfilt”).
 We then estimated the instantaneous amplitude of the 9500 Hz sine wave at each time point using the Hilbert transform of the filtered signal.
 The first time point where the amplitude rose above 0.005 was considered the onset of the analog signal, and the subsequent time point where it dropped below 0.005 was considered the offset.
 To compare the onset of the analog signal to the timing of digital pulses, we utilized the continuous voltage output from the digital pin for consistency.
 To acquire the digital pulse onset from the continuous signal, we thresholded this continuous voltage output at a value of 1 V, and took the first time point where the continuous voltage exceeded 1 V to be the digital pulse onset.

+2.3.1 Imaging

-To demonstrate that digital pulses delivered by the Teensy to the sCMOS camera were capable of eliciting frame capture, we recorded a video session of the hippocampus of a mouse during this trace conditioning eye-blink experiment.
+Imaging was accomplished using the same custom microscope used by Mohammad et al. (Mohammed et al., 2016)To demonstrate that digital pulses delivered by the Teensy to the sCMOS camera were capable of eliciting frame capture, we recorded a video session of the hippocampus of a mouse during this trace conditioning eye-blink experiment.
 This particular recording session consisted of 40 trials, each lasting 20 seconds.
 Videos were stored as TIFF files, each of a duration of 2047 frames and an approximate size of 4 GB.